wp-plugins/canalplan-ac/readme.txt

 == Changelog ==

+= Version 2.4 17/06/2012 =
+- Fixed a problem with blogged routes.
+Was coded to expect a .htaccess re-write rule.
+No-one seems to have noticed though!
+- Checked 3.4 compatability

 = Version 2.3 12/06/2012 =
 - Fixed the paths for lots of script and http references.
 Serves me right for developing in a folder with the wrong name!